 Emergency/ Immediate Assistance

 The University encourages all community members affected by Prohibited Conduct to seek immediate assistance.
 Doing so promptly may be important to ensure physical safety or obtain medical care or other support.
 It may also be necessary to preserve evidence, which can assist the University or law enforcement in responding effectively.
 Assistance is available from the UAH Police (UAHPD) 24 hours a day, seven days a week at 256.824.6596.
 The UAHPD will investigate every incident reported to them to determine if a crime has been committed.
 The UAHPD will also inform the Title IX Coordinator of the incident.
-Any criminal investigation by UAHPD or other law enforcement agency is independent from any investigation undertaken by the Title IX Coordinator under the Title IX Policy.
+Any criminal investigation by UAHPD or other law enforcement agency is independent from any investigation undertaken by the Title IX Coordinator under this Policy.
 Victims of Prohibited Conduct are not required to report to law enforcement to receive assistance from or pursue any options provided by UAH under this or other applicable policies.

 Amnesty for Personal Ingestion of Alcohol or Other Drugs